estelle/csstdg/animation.md

     animation-direction: normal;
     animation-play-state: running;

+or

+    animation: 200ms ease-in 50ms 1 normal running forwards slidedown;

 We didn't have to declare all of the values in the animation shorthand: any values that aren't declared are set to the default values.
+The above line is long, and in this case, 3 of the properties are set to default, so are not necessary.

+It's important to remember that if you don't declare all 8 values, the ones you don't declare will get the default value for that property.
+The default values are:

+    animation-name: none;
+    animation-duration: 0s;
+    animation-timing-function: ease;
+    animation-delay: 0;
+    animation-iteration-count: 1;
+    animation-fill-mode: none;
+    animation-direction: normal;
+    animation-play-state: running;

-The order is partially important.
-There are two time properties: the first is always interpreted as the duration, the second, if present, is interpreted as the delay.
+The order of the shorthand is partially important.
+For example, there are two time properties: the first is always interpreted as the duration, the second, if present, is interpreted as the delay.

-The rest of the order is also partially important.
-If you use an animation-property value as your animation identifier, which you shouldn't, that should be placed as the _last_ property value in the animation shorthand.
-The first occurence of keywords that are valid for properties other than animation-name, such as `ease`, and `running` are assumed to be part of the shorthand of the animation property they're normally associated with rather than the `animation-name`.
+The placement of the `animation-name` can also be important.
+If you use an animation-property value as your animation identifier, which you shouldn't, the  animation-name should be placed as the _last_ property value in the animation shorthand.
+The first occurence of a keyword that is a valid value for any property other than animation-name, such as `ease`, and `running`, will be assumed to be part of the shorthand of the animation property they're normally associated with rather than the `animation-name`.

+    animation: paused 2s;

+The above is the equivalent to

+    animation-name: none;
+    animation-duration: 2s;
+    animation-delay: 0;
+    animation-timing-function: ease;
+    animation-iteration-count: 1;
+    animation-fill-mode: none;
+    animation-direction: normal;
+    animation-play-state: paused;

+Paused is a valid animation name.
+While it may seem that the animation named `paused` with a duration of 2s is being attached to the element or psuedo element, that is not what is happening.
+Because words within the shorthand animation are first checked against possible valid values of all animation properties other than animation-name first, the `paused` is being set as the value of the animation-play-state property.

-    animation: 2s 4s 6s;
+    animation: running 2s ease-in-out forwards;

-The above is the equivalent of
+The above is the equivalent to

+    animation-name: none;
+    animation-duration: 2s;
+    animation-delay: 0s;
+    animation-timing-function: ease-in-out;
+    animation-iteration-count: 1;
+    animation-fill-mode: forwards;
+    animation-direction: normal;
+    animation-play-state: running;

+Likely the developer has a keyframe animation called running.
+The browser, however, sees the term and assigns it to the animation-play-state property rather than the animation-name property.
+With no animation name declared, there is no animation attached to the element.

+In light of this, `animation: 2s 3s 4s;` may seem valid, as if the following were being set:

+    animation-name: 4s;
+    animation-duration: 2s;
+    animation-delay: 3s;

+If we remembember from the keyframe identifier section above, 4s is _not_ a valid identifier.
+Identifiers can not start with a digit unless escaped.
+For this animation be valid, it would have had to be written as `animation: 2s 3s \34 s;`

+To attach multiple animations to a single element or pseudo element, comma separate the animation declarations.

+    .snowflake {
+      animation: falling 3s ease-in 200ms 32 forwards,
+                 spinning 1.5s linear 200ms 64;
+    }

+Our snowflake with fall while spinning for 96 seconds, spinning twice during each 3s fall.
+At the end of the last animation cycle, the snowflake will stay fixed on the last keyframe of the falling @keyframes animation.
+We declared 6 of the 8 animation properties for the falling animation and 5 for the spinng animation, separating the two animations with a comma.

+We put the animation name first as it's easier to read that way, but because of the issue with animation property keywords being valid keyframe identifiers, it may not be best practices.

+It is fine, even a good idea, to use the animation shorthand.
+Just remember  the placement of animation-duration, delay and name within that shorthand are important and ommitted values default to their default values.
+Also, it is a good idea to not use any animation keyterms as your keyframe identifier.

 ## Animation, Specificity and Precedence Order